spyzhov/ajson/README.md

 Method `Unmarshal` will scan all the byte slice to create a root node of JSON structure, with all it behaviors.

+Method `Marshal` will serialize current `Node` object to JSON structure.

 Each `Node` has it's own type and calculated value, which will be calculated on demand.
 Calculated value saves in `atomic.Value`, so it's thread safe.